juliandieskau/blog/README.md

 - [] Add Content:
   - [x] Add categories to header (remove Contact)
   - [] Add Blog posts:
-    - [] Projects:
+    - [x] Projects:
-      - [1] iframes for finished devprojects, with source code shown below (with tabs for multiple files?)
+      - [x] iframes for finished devprojects, with source code shown below (with tabs for multiple files?)
     - [] Travel:
       - [] Copy instagram posts (and translate) in parts into lang files and with images inserted in between
     - [] Food: